elastic/kibana/docs/discover.md

 The field list has several powerful functions.
 The first being the ability to add columns to the document list.
 If no fields are selected `_source` will be automatically selected and shown in the table.
 Mouse over a field name and click the **add** button that appears.
 Now, instead of seeing `_source` in the document list, you have the extracted value of the selected field.
 In addition, the field name has moved up to the **Selected** section of the field list.
 Add a few more fields.
 Sweet!

 Now, instead of clicking the **add** button, click the name of the field itself.
-You will see a break down of the 5 most popular values for the field, as well as a count of how many records in the document list the field is present in.
+You will see a breakdown of the 5 most popular values for the field, as well as a count of how many records in the document list the field is present in.

 In addition, the Visualize button will pop you over to the **Visualize** application and run a more detailed aggregation on the field.
 For more information about visualization, see the [Visualize section](#visualize) of the docs.